Health and Travel Alerts Learn More Left arrow

 St. Peter’s Anglican Church

-A guided tour is the best way to discover the town’s history.
+Taking a guided tour is one of the best things to do in Falmouth to discover the town’s history.
 You’ll see some original 18th and 19th-century Georgian houses, and buildings such as St. Peter’s Anglican Church, the oldest in Jamaica.

 The historic Jewish cemetery recalls that Jamaica was once a refuge for Jews fleeing the Spanish Inquisition.
 Tiny graves recall the sadness of infant life cut short by tropical disease.